oaljoundi/CBL-Mariner/docs/index.md

 These include:

 * [Azure Kubernetes Services](https://kubernetes.io/) - Production grade
-  container orchestration with Mariner provided along side as an option for container hosting.
+  container orchestration with Mariner provided alongside as an option for container hosting.
 * [AKS HCI](https://docs.microsoft.com/en-us/azure-stack/aks-hci/) - Azure
-  Kubernetes Service on Azure Stack HCI - quick way to get started hosting Windows and Linux containers in your datacenter.
+  Kubernetes Service on Azure Stack HCI - quick way to get started hosting Windows and Linux containers in your data center.

 ![Mariner Composition](images/MarinerComposition.png)

-Mariner adopts a customer centric approach and we collaborate with our customers to remove roadblocks, collect feedback and provide necessary packages and support.
+Mariner adopts a customer-centric approach and we collaborate with our customers to remove roadblocks, collect feedback and provide necessary packages and support.
 To get consult a professional contact [marinerqa@microsoft.com](mailto:marinerqa@microsoft.com)